Stephen-Gates/data-quality-pattern/data-quality-pattern.md

 There are no known implementations.

 It is envisaged that:
-- [Goodtables.io](http://goodtables.io) could be extended to assess a whole data resource and its `fields` to calculate data quality measures.
-An approach to perform [advanced checks](https://github.com/frictionlessdata/goodtables-py#advanced-checks) has already been implemented
+- [Goodtables.io](http://goodtables.io) could be extended to calculate data quality measures and statistics for the `fields` in a data resource.
+An approach to performing [advanced checks](https://github.com/frictionlessdata/goodtables-py#advanced-checks) has already been implemented
 - existing [Frictionless Data software libraries](https://frictionlessdata.io/software/) could assist with implementation

 ## Appendix: Related Work